 This infographic on Page 34 shows the process and timeline:

-- Here are more extracts from the Guidelines:
+- Here are some other extracts from the Guidelines:

 Page 16: Eligibility criteria for the wife of a citizen